43 Data-Driven Headline Ideas From 1,000 Of The Most Popular Posts 70

 How To Stretch Your Wedding Budget To Make It The Perfect Day

-It’s not an exact science, but your audience gets a better feel for what they’ll discover after clicking through to read your content while connecting to an emotional need to stretch a smaller budget.
-The data we used to build the headline analyzer suggests the latter example here should perform better than the original for increasing social shares and clickthroughs.
+It's not an exact science, but your audience gets a better feel for what they'll discover after clicking through to read your content while connecting to an emotional need to stretch a smaller budget.
+The data we used to build the Headline Analyzer Studio suggests the latter example here should perform better than the original for increasing social shares and clickthroughs.

 2. People share blog posts with numbers in blog headlines.